top of page

 What the Film Gets Right About the Digital Shift

 Watching the trailer, it’s hard not to think about how familiar this all feels.
-The chaos Miranda is stepping into isn’t exaggerated—it’s pretty much how fashion works today.
-Take Instagram, for instance.
-A single post can set off a global trend within minutes.
-A front-row look at a show is no longer exclusive; it’s live-streamed, reposted, dissected, and memed before the show even ends.
+The chaos Miranda is stepping into isn’t exaggerated—it’s how fashion works today.
+An Instagram post can set off a global trend within minutes; a front-row look at a show is no longer exclusive; it’s live-streamed, reposted, dissected, and memed before the show even ends.
 Then there’s TikTok, where micro-trends rise and fall in days.
 A styling trick, a “core” aesthetic, or even a single outfit can go viral overnight and disappear just as quickly.

-What stands out is how the idea of authority has shifted.
-Publications like Vogue or Harper’s Bazaar still matter, but they’re no longer the only voices.
+What stands out is how the idea of authority has shifted — leading publications still matter, but they’re no longer the only voices.
 A creator filming a “Get Ready With Me” video can influence buying decisions just as much as a magazine cover.
 Sometimes, even more.

 There’s also a different kind of pressure now.
 Earlier, a bad review stayed within industry circles.
 Today, one misstep can turn into a viral moment.
 Think of how quickly fashion controversies spread online— take, for instance, the recent Ralph Lauren jhumka, Bandhani skirt or even the Prada Kohlapuri.
 The film hints at an online scandal that feels very real in that sense.
 Reputation isn’t built slowly anymore; it’s constantly being tested in public.